NodeBE4/opinion/_posts/2022-02-21-theoryofdoom.md

 There is no rational reason why you could think that you can repeatedly violate the most basic rules of this sub, over and over again, and get away with it.

+----- __130.5__ -----2022-02-27 06:50:01+08:00:

+> Don’t know why that user was banned

+Then read what I wrote and comprehend it.
+One person is engaged in multi-accounting for the purpose of circumventing a prior ban for numerous conduct violations, and the other is not.
+This concept is simple.
+Just because you come in and say things some people agree with doesn't mean you can violate Rule 1 with a multi-account you created for that specific purpose.

 ### 131: [Young Russian soldier cries as the local residents of Sumy tell him that he is not welcome in their country](https://old.reddit.com/r/PublicFreakout/comments/t1srm8/young_russian_soldier_cries_as_the_local/), submitted on 2022-02-26 17:07:11+08:00.

 ----- __131.1__ -----2022-02-27 00:23:54+08:00: